JGCRI/tethys/docs/source/user_guide.rst

 ----------------------
 Withdrawal data is downscaled spatially first, then temporally.

+..
+	Would be nice to have the actual formulas here

 Spatial
 ^^^^^^^
+The algorithms for spatial downscaling were derived from research by Edmonds and Reilly [#Edmonds1985]_.

 Non-agricultural
 """"""""""""""""
-For non-agricultural sectors (domestic, electricity, manfufacturing, and mining), water withdrawal in each grid square is assumed to be proportional to that square's population.
+For non-agricultural sectors (domestic, electricity, manfufacturing, and mining), water withdrawal in each grid square is assumed to be proportional to that square's population [#Wada2011]_.

 Irrigation
 """"""""""
-Irrigation water withdrawal is downscaled using global coverage of gridded cropland areas equipped with irrigation.
+Irrigation water withdrawal is downscaled using global coverage of gridded cropland areas equipped with irrigation [#Siebert2007]_ [#Portmann2008]_.

 Livestock
 """""""""
-The gridded global maps of livestock in six types (cattle, buffalo, sheep, goats, pigs and poultry) are used as proxy to downscale livestock water withdrawal.
+The gridded global maps of livestock in six types (cattle, buffalo, sheep, goats, pigs and poultry) are used as proxy to downscale livestock water withdrawal [#Wada2011]_ [#Alcamo2002]_ [#Florke2004]_.

 Temporal